pipebots/sprintBotBLEControl/Documentation.md

 ### sendJSON(); & listenJSON();
 These send and recive data formatted as a JSON document over te serial port.
 Mainly used for debugging.
+In testing with T4 it was discovered that this method caused problems when communicating with the Raspberry Pi so a simpler format was used to decrease the ammount of data being transfered.

-In testing with void rampMotor1();
+void rampMotor1();

 void rampMotor2();